aymanimtyaz/StateEngine/README.md

 # registering the default/starting state and its handler
 @chatbot.state_handler("default", default=True)
 def  start(_id, text):
+	# _id and text are taken as inputs here
 	# the input isn't used here but it
-	# must still be passed to the handler
+	# must still be passed to the handler.
 	# In this case the presence of input is
 	# the input itself, intuitively speaking
 	print("Hey!
 What's your name?")